 |Depleted Ammo Weapon Switch||Enabled|

-It is very important to understand that settings are a personal preference and you must use what suits you the best.
+It is very important to understand that warzone pro settings are a personal preference.
+You must use what suits you the best.
 Blindly copying settings is not going to help you in improving your gaming skills.
 These settings give you the best insights though, but your individual perspective is important.

-So, you are planning to improve your COD: Warzone skills make sure to understand the game and what you like the most.
-However, we would love to hear out your personal preferences of these settings and how experimenting with them helped you in improving your game.
+So, you are planning to improve your Call of duty: Warzone skills make sure to understand the game and what you like the most.
+However, we would love to hear out your personal preferences of these Warzone PC settings and how experimenting with them helped you in improving your game.
 Make sure you tell us all about it in the comments section.